How to sew a curve with an overlocker?

 • and finally tight curves (advanced).

-These exercises help you gain confidence and precision before starting a final project.
+These exercises help you build confidence and precision before starting a final project.

 Conclusion: mastering curves on the serger is easier than it seems

-Learning to make a curve with the serger may seem intimidating at first, but with the right movements and a clear understanding of the role of the knife and feed dogs, this technique quickly becomes natural.
-Whether you are working on a convex or concave curve, it all depends on controlling the movement, the gradual pivot, and the ability to guide the fabric without ever forcing it.
+Learning to make a curve on the serger may seem daunting at first, but with the right techniques and a clear understanding of the role of the knife and feed dogs, this skill quickly becomes natural.
+Whether you’re working on a convex or concave curve, it all comes down to controlling the movement, gradually pivoting, and guiding the fabric without forcing it.

-By following the step-by-step methods, taking the time to observe the fabric’s behavior, and applying the bonus tips, you will gain precision and confidence with every new curve.
-The curves that once seemed difficult will soon become familiar gestures, and your finishes will look much more professional.
+By following step-by-step methods, taking the time to observe how the fabric behaves, and applying bonus tips, you’ll gain precision and confidence with every new curve.
+Curves that once seemed difficult will soon become familiar motions, and your finishes will look much more professional.

 Your serger is a powerful tool, capable of much more than straight lines.
-With a bit of practice and patience, you will be able to approach your projects with confidence and create perfectly clean, regular, and elegant curves.
+With a bit of practice and patience, you’ll be able to approach your projects with confidence and create perfectly clean, even, and elegant curves.
 Now it’s your turn to test, explore, and let your sewing take shape!

 Read more